Skip to content

 What is Larajax?

-Larajax lets your HTML call Laravel controller methods directly using data-request.
+It lets your HTML call Laravel controller methods directly using data-request.
 No public API routes.
 No duplicated endpoints.
-Each page keeps its own actions.
+Each controller keeps its own actions.

-You define small, focused controller handlers and trigger them straight from the view.
-They behave like API calls but stay scoped to the page that uses them.
+You define small, focused handlers and trigger them straight from the view.
+They behave like API calls but live alongside your page controllers, with no separate API layer needed.

-On the browser side, Larajax ships with a light JavaScript framework.
+On the browser side, Larajax ships with a lightweight JavaScript library.
 Your markup fires the action.
 Larajax sends the request and applies the response.
-You can also call handlers directly with jax.ajax() when you need full control.
+You can also call handlers programmatically with jax.ajax() when needed.

-This pattern was refined for years in production by the team behind October CMS and is now available as a standalone package for the Laravel Framework.
+This pattern was refined over years in production by the team behind October CMS and is now available as a standalone package for Laravel.

 Your First Action